 The sweet potato was modified, in nature, some 8000 years ago.
 Soil bacteria entered the plant and modified the sweet potato plant.
 According to Jan Kreuze, “People have been eating foods, as the result of GMO technology, for thousands of years without knowing it.”

-5) Europe IS importing feed/food that has used the GMO technology.
+5) Europe IS importing feed/food that uses GMO technology.

 One issue that is constantly brought up by consumers is Europe has banned GMOs.
 And then it is always followed up with, “why doesn’t the U.S. do the same?”
 The reality is Europe never banned GMOs (only two countries have outright banned GMOs), but rather, had not approved them.
 The EU has now authorized the importation of 17 GMOs for food/feed uses.